 We introduce the inverse product differentiation logit (IPDL) model, a micro-founded inverse market share model for differentiated products that captures market segmentation according to one or more characteristics.
-The IPDL model generalizes the nested logit model to allow richer substitution patterns, including complementarity in demand, and can be estimated by linear instrumental variables regression using market-level data.
-Furthermore, we provide Monte Carlo experiments that compare the IPDL model to the workhorse empirical models of the literature.
-Lastly, we show the empirical
+The IPDL model generalizes the nested logit model to allow richer substitution patterns, including complementarity in demand, and can be estimated by linear instrumental variables regression with market-level data.
+Furthermore, we provide Monte Carlo experiments comparing the IPDL model to the workhorse empirical models of the literature.
+Lastly, we demonstrate the empirical performance of the IPDL model using a well-known dataset on the ready-to-eat cereals market.
+(JEL: C26, D11, D12, L)

-\First Draft: March 2016.
+^{}First Draft: March 2016.
 The authors are in alphabetical order.
 We would especially like to thank Steven Berry, who guided us to better highlight our main contributions.
-We are also grateful for comments from Xavier D'Haultfoeuille, Laurent Linnemer, Moshe Ben-Akiva, Debopam Bhat-tacharya, Alfred Galichon, Laura Grigolon, Alessandro Iaria, Jonas Lieber, Hugo Molina, Yurii Nesterov, Aureo de Paula, John Rehbeck, Frederik Romberg, Bernard Salanié, Jesper R.-V. Sørensen, Michelle Sovinsky, Kenneth Small and Thibaud Vergé, as well as from seminar participants in Paris, Leuven, Mannheim, Amsterdam, Copenhagen, Chicago, Montréal and Toulouse.
+We are also grateful for comments from Xavier D'Haultfoeuille, Laurent Linnemer, Moshe Ben-Akiva, Debopam Bhattacharya, Alfred Galichon, Laura Grigolon, Alessandro Iaria, Jonas Lieber, Hugo Molina, Yurii Nesterov, Aureo de Paula, John Rehbeck, Frederik Romberg, Bernard Salanié, Kenneth Small, Jesper R.-V. Sørensen, Michelle Sovinsky and Thibaud Vergé, as well as from seminar participants in Paris, Leuven, Mannheim, Amsterdam, Copenhagen, Chicago, Montréal and Toulouse.
 Mogens Fosgerau has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 740369).
-André de Palma has received financial support from the ARN project (Affinité).
+André de Palma has received financial support from the ARN project (Projet-ANR-20-CE22-0014).
 This paper is a continuation of a working paper first circulated in 2016 with the title "Demand system for market shares" and later with the title "Demand Models for Differentiated Products with Complementarity and Substitutability".
 We thank the three referees and the editor for their detailed comments, which greatly improved the paper.

-&lt;sup>†University of Copenhagen; mogens.fosgerau@econ.ku.dk.
+[†]University of Copenhagen; mogens.fosgerau@econ.ku.dk.

-&lt;sup>‡University of Bristol; julien.monardo@bristol.ac.uk.
+[‡]University of Bristol; julien.monardo@bristol.ac.uk.

-&lt;sup>§CY Cergy Paris Université; andre.de-palma@cyu.fr.
+[§]CY Cergy Paris Université; andre.de-palma@cyu.fr.